jankrepl/deepdow/docs/source/basics.rst

 Data
 ----
-Financial timeseries can be seen a 3D tensor with the following dimensions
+Financial timeseries can be seen as a 3D tensor with the following dimensions

 - **time**
 - **asset**